ofc365/Champ/cloudfront-deploy.md

 5. Enable Static Website Hosting on S3 , Index document: index.html

 6. Test this in a browser.
-If it works, proceed to CloudFront.

 7. Create Distribution